-Some of questions of the problem (5) (\textbf{safety challenges}) appear to be dilemma problems, they are not more straightforward problems compared to the problem (1) (\textbf{safety policy}), the problem problem (2), the problem (3) (\textbf{safety applications}) and (\textbf{safety complexity}), and the problem (4)(\textbf{safety benchmarks}). we must guarantee agent, human and environment safety when we apply RL for practical applications by providing sophisticated algorithms.
-In addition, few studies have focused on the problem (2) (\textbf{safety complexity}) and problem (4) (\textbf{safety benchmarks}), especially in industrial use.
-Answering the problem (3) (\textbf{safety applications}) and problem (5) (\textbf{safety challenges}) may reveal RL application situations and provide a clue for future RL research.
-In this review, we will summarise the progress of safe RL, answer the five problems and analyse safe RL algorithms, theory and applications.
-In general, we mainly sorts out the safe RL research of the past two decades (Though we are unfortunately unable to include some impressive safe RL literature in this review for space reasons).
+The problem (5) (\textbf{safety challenges}) appear to be dilemma problems.
+They are not more straightforward problems compared to problem (1) (\textbf{safety policy}), problem (2) (\textbf{safety complexity}), problem (3) (\textbf{safety applications}), and the problem (4)(\textbf{safety benchmarks}).
+We must guarantee agent, human, and environmental safety when we apply RL for practical applications by providing sophisticated algorithms.
+In addition, few studies have focused on problem (2) (\textbf{safety complexity}) and problem (4) (\textbf{safety benchmarks}), especially in industrial use.
+Answering problem (3) (\textbf{safety applications}) and problem (5) (\textbf{safety challenges}) may reveal RL application situations and provide a clue for future RL research.
+In this review, we will summarise the progress of safe RL, answer the five problems and analyze safe RL algorithms, theory, and applications.
+In general, we mainly sort out the safe RL research of the past two decades (Though we are unfortunately unable to include some impressive safe RL literature in this review for space reasons).

-The main contributions of this paper: first, we investigate safe RL research and give an indication of the progress of research.
-Second, the main practical question of RL applications is discussed, and five key problems are analysed in detail.
-Third, algorithms, theory and applications of safe RL are reviewed in detail, e.g., safe model-based learning and safe model-free learning, in which we present a bird's eye view to summarise the progress of safe RL.
+The main contributions of this paper: first, we investigate safe RL research and give an indication of the research progress.
+Second, the main practical question of RL applications is discussed, and five fundamental problems are analyzed in detail.
+Third, algorithms, theory, and applications of safe RL are reviewed in detail, e.g., safe model-based learning and safe model-free learning, in which we present a bird's eye view to summarising the progress of safe RL.
 Finally, the challenges we face when using RL for applications are explained.